knowsys/nemo/README.md

 The following [publication](https://github.com/knowsys/nemo/wiki/Publications) gives a first overview of the system and can be used for citing Nemo:

-* Alex Ivliev, Lukas Gerlach, Simon Meusel, Jakob Steinberg, Markus Krötzsch **[Nemo: Your Friendly and Versatile Rule Reasoning Toolkit](https://iccl.inf.tu-dresden.de/web/Inproceedings3390).** _Proceedings of the 21st International Conference on Principles of Knowledge Representation and Reasoning (KR 2024)_, volume 21 of Proceedings of the International Conference on Principles of Knowledge Representation and Reasoning, To appear. <a href="https://iccl.inf.tu-dresden.de/web/Inproceedings3390">PDF + bibtex</a>
+* Alex Ivliev, Lukas Gerlach, Simon Meusel, Jakob Steinberg, Markus Krötzsch: **[Nemo: Your Friendly and Versatile Rule Reasoning Toolkit](https://iccl.inf.tu-dresden.de/web/Inproceedings3390).** _Proceedings of the 21st International Conference on Principles of Knowledge Representation and Reasoning (KR 2024)_, IJCAI Organization 2024, to appear. <a href="https://iccl.inf.tu-dresden.de/w/images/f/fb/KR-2024-CR.pdf">PDF</a>, <a href="https://iccl.inf.tu-dresden.de/web/Inproceedings3390">bibtex</a>

 Nemo is in heavy development and the current releases should still be considered unstable.